 But media relations and political communication still only makes up for a small percentage of everyone working with PR.

-What is the rest doing?
+What is public relations for the rest of us?

 Where are all the PR professionals?